zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 *High-level architecture*

-1. Without getting into the details, (the following sections will address the details), diagram your initial vision for handling the top-level requirements for the OSS app and migration, serverless architecture integration, search integration, Azure AD B2C implementation, and DevOps pipeline.
+1. Without getting into the details (they are addressed in the following sections), diagram your initial vision for handling the top-level requirements for the OSS app and migration, serverless architecture integration, search integration, Azure AD B2C implementation, and DevOps pipeline.
 You will refine this diagram as you proceed.

 *PaaS solution*

 1. What PaaS solution would you propose to Best For You Organics Company for moving their application into Azure?
 Will this solution minimize the number of application code changes required to migrate the application?
 How will container orchestration be handled?

-2. Describe the scalability, high-availability and performance options that are open to Best For Your Organics Company with the PaaS solution you proposed above.
+2. Describe the scalability, high-availability, and performance options that are open to Best For Your Organics Company with the PaaS solution you proposed above.

 3. What options does the customer have for a Docker image registry?
-Which options would you recommend?
+Which option would you recommend?

 *Database migration*